Working with ArcPro this week

 Finding the areas that have Spruce as the leading species, stand age greater than 30 years and the leading species cover 70% of the area

-Use the query builder or type in the following expression in the query box
+Use the query builder (use the Add Clause button) or type in the following expression in the query box

 (“SPEC_CD_1” = ‘S’) AND (“SPEC_PCT_1” > 70) AND (“STAND_AGE” > 30)